Ryzen-Starbit/malang/README.md

 > `email_template.html` is the customizable design template of the email to be sent.

 > [!IMPORTANT]
-> Always use media like images, posters, etc. from [this repo](https://github.com/MalangBvp/media) using links like:
+> Always use media like images, posters, etc. from <a href="https://github.com/MalangBvp/media" target="_blank">this repo</a>  using links like:
 ```
 https://raw.githubusercontent.com/MalangBvp/media/refs/heads/main/images/malang.webp
 ```